dusty-nv/jetson-containers/packages/llm/local_llm/docs.md

 This uses [`jetson_utils`](/packages/jetson_utils) for video I/O, and for options related to camera protocols and streaming, see [Camera Streaming and Multimedia](https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md).
 In the example above, it captures a V4L2 USB webcam connected to the Jetson (under the device `/dev/video0`) and outputs a WebRTC stream that can be viewed at `https://HOSTNAME:8554`.
 When HTTPS/SSL is enabled, it can also capture from the browser's webcam over WebRTC.

-The `--prompt` can be specified multiple times, and changed at runtime by pressing the number of the prompt followed by enter (for example, <kbd>1</kbd> + <kbd>Enter</kbd> for the first prompt).
+The `--prompt` can be specified multiple times, and changed at runtime by pressing the number of the prompt followed by enter on the terminal's keyboard (for example, <kbd>1</kbd> + <kbd>Enter</kbd> for the first prompt).
 These are the default prompts when no `--prompt` is specified:

 1. Describe the image concisely.
 2. How many fingers is the person holding up?
 3. What does the text in the image say?
 4. There is a question asked in the image.
 What is the answer?

-Future versions of this demo will have the prompts dynamically editable over the web UI.
+Future versions of this demo will have the prompts dynamically editable in the web UI.

 ## Tested Models